Open Access at Cardiff

 - External links

-A number of briefing documents and videos are also available which describe Open Access in more detail - you can find these in the external links section.
+For briefing documents and videos which describe Open Access in more detail, see the external links section.

 Why should you make your work Open Access (OA)?

 RCUK and other funding bodies such as the Wellcome Trust require their grant holders to ensure that all outputs from their grants are made OA.
 RCUK and the Wellcome Trust have made funds available to Cardiff University to pay for some Gold and Hybrid OA publishing - see How do I make my research Open Access? for details.

 HEFCE requires that all journal articles and conference papers submitted to the post-2014 REF be Open Access - see HEFCE policy on Open Access for details.

 The European Commission requires OA for Horizon 2020 funded outputs.